AviatrixSystems/Docs/HowTos/paloalto_API_setup.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 At the VM-Series Console, go to Device -> Administrators -> +Add, to add an administrator for Role Based access as
 shown below.
 Use the profile created in previous step.
+Remember to click Commit.

 |pan_admin|